ginstrom/paladin-novel/chapters/14_legend-begins.md

 "I...
 I couldn't bring her.
 Too weak for the journey.
 She's with my daughter in Westport, but—" Marcus's voice broke.
 "She won't last much longer.
 Please, if you could come—"

 "I can't leave the valley," Gond said, the words tasting like ash in his mouth.
-"Too many people here depend on—"
+"We're liable to be attacked—"

 "Then she'll die."
 Marcus's grip on Gond's arm was surprisingly strong.
 "A child of eight years, and she'll die because I couldn't convince a miracle worker to travel a few days' ride."